 Conveniently placed for visits to Glastonbury Abbey and Tor, the beauty of the Mendip Hills and Somerset Levels, Cheddar Gorge and Wookey Hole Caves.
 Within an easy drive, guests can reach the cities of Bath and Bristol, as well as the coastal resorts and sandy beaches at Weston-Super-Mare, Burnham-on-Sea and Brean Sands.
 Shop and pub within 1 mile.

 Living room with electric cast iron stove and wooden floor.
 Hallway dining area with stone floor.
 Kitchen.
 Games room.
-Two double bedrooms; both with 5ft beds, one zip & link.
+Two double bedrooms; both with 5ft beds, one zip & link (can be twin beds on request).
 Single bedroom.
 Bathroom with over-bath shower and toilet.

 - Electric cast iron stove included